Using Deep Diaphragmatic Breathing

 for action and the heart speeds up to get this oxygen around our body to these muscles more quickly.

-The problem is we are not in danger and since we are not running away or fighting to use up all the excess oxygen (fuel) it
+The problem is that we are not actually in danger and since we are not running away or fighting to use up all the excess

 When we are breathing fast and shallow (hyperventilating) it can feel as if there is not enough oxygen (which makes us